ZuriaTahir-18/Quran-data-visualization/README.md

-# Quran-data-visualization
-An exploratory data analysis and visualization project on the Quran dataset.
-The notebook includes data cleaning, statistical summaries, and multiple visualizations to extract meaningful insights from the text and metadata of Quranic verses.
 # Quran Data Analysis and Visualization

 This project involves performing data cleaning, statistical analysis, and visualizations on a Quran dataset to uncover meaningful patterns related to Surahs, Ayahs, word counts, and more.
 The assignment was structured to follow a complete data science workflow from preprocessing to conclusion.